carbon-language/carbon-lang/llvm/tools/llvm-mca/README.txt

 accordingly.
 For such targets, there is no dynamic scheduling done by the hardware.

-Existing classes (DispatchUnit, Scheduler, etc.) could be extended/adapted to support processors with a single dispatch/issue stage.
-The execution flow would require some changes in the way how existing components (i.e.  DispatchUnit, Scheduler, etc.) interact.
+Existing classes (DispatchStage, Scheduler, etc.) could be extended/adapted to support processors with a single dispatch/issue stage.
+The execution flow would require some changes in the way how existing components (i.e.,  DispatchStage, Scheduler, etc.) interact.
 This can be a future development.

 The following sections describes other known limitations.
 The goal is not to